jacobscr/fisch-auto-shake/README.md

 # Auto Clicker for Roblox Game "Fisch"

-A simple auto clicker that detects a the "shake" button on the screen and automatically clicks it.
+A simple auto clicker that detects the "shake" button on the screen and automatically clicks it.

 ## Prerequisites